cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 <HighlightBox type="docs">

-The ibc-go implemenation of ICA can be found [in the apps subdirectory](https://github.com/cosmos/ibc-go/tree/main/modules/apps/27-interchain-accounts).
+The ibc-go implementation of ICA can be found [in the apps subdirectory](https://github.com/cosmos/ibc-go/tree/main/modules/apps/27-interchain-accounts).

 The corresponding documentation can be found in the [ibc-go docs](https://ibc.cosmos.network/main/apps/interchain-accounts/overview.html)